Tanuj602/FinanceProjectAutomation/README.md

 ### Stage 2 — Live enrichment

-`fetch_market_data()` queries yfinance for beta, live price, and dividend yield across all tradeable symbols.
-Non-market instruments (cash, money markets, T-bills, HSA balances) are classified and handled separately. `enrich_excel()` writes columns I–O into the unified spreadsheet. `build_summary_sheet()` computes KPIs against the April snapshot.
+`fetch_market_data()` queries yfinance for beta, live price, and dividend yield across all tradeable symbols using a three-layer fallback: `trailingAnnualDividendYield` → `rate/price` computation → `dividendYield` with format detection, hard-capped at 15% to filter bad data.
+Non-market instruments (cash, money markets, T-bills, HSA balances) receive the current 3-month T-bill rate as yield. `enrich_excel()` writes columns I–O into the unified spreadsheet with live Excel formulas in N (`=J*E`) and O (`=N-G`).
+Holdings are split-adjusted for the April 21, 2026 Vanguard splits (VGT 8:1, MGK 5:1).

 ### Stage 3 — AI operator layer

 `load_portfolio_context()` serializes the entire SQLite database into a structured text block — every account, every holding, cost basis, and balance.
 This context is injected into the Anthropic API alongside the user's question.
 Claude reasons over the actual numbers, not its training data.
 Conversation history is maintained across turns so follow-up questions resolve correctly.
+Responses stream word-by-word.

+### Stage 4 — Real-time alerts

+`detect_significant_changes()` diffs current market data against `market_data_cache.json` from the previous run.
+Price moves ≥ ±1% or yield changes ≥ ±0.5 percentage points trigger alerts with per-position dollar impact.
+The function also computes full portfolio totals (value, gain/loss, % change) so everything is self-contained. `send_ntfy_notification()` fires on every run — quiet ping for routine updates, high-priority buzz for threshold breaches.

 ---